What Is Inbound Marketing?

 Email marketing may not seem like a form of inbound marketing, but because you must get permission before emailing anyone—you do ask for permission, right?—it appears solidly on the inbound list.
 Like social media, email is typically used to grow existing relationships by offering something desirable at the right time.

-You can use email marketing as an inbound marketing method by offering more than sales or deals in your emails.
+You can use email marketing as part of your inbound marketing strategies by offering more than sales or deals in your emails.
 Why not send out how-tos, content, links to your blog posts, or highlights from social media?
 Or even highlight a fan or customer of the week?

 5. Search engine optimization (SEO)

-Yes, SEO — or search engine optimization — is a crucial part of inbound marketing.
+Yes, SEO — or search engine optimization — is a crucial part of inbound marketing, and key for any inbound marketing strategies.
 After all, where would these other marketing methods get you if they weren’t properly optimized, or your site wasn’t up to today’s SEO standards?

 If you’re not already familiar with SEO, it’s an important part of online marketing by which your website is optimized to appear more often in search results, or rank higher than your competitors.
 SEO is the difference between ranking #1 and ranking #10, and what determines which websites take the top spots for any specific search query.
 You can learn more about SEO on this page.